 Full guide: Model Quantization: GPTQ, AWQ and GGUF.

 Speculative decoding[6] uses a small, fast "draft" model to generate candidate tokens quickly.
-The large "target" model then verifies all tokens in a single forward pass (which is much faster than sequential forward passes because it's just a prefill operation).
+The large "target" model then verifies that whole proposed block in a single forward pass.
 Accepted tokens are kept; the first rejected token is resampled from the target model's distribution.

 The key insight: verification is parallelizable (one forward pass for tokens), but generation is sequential (one forward pass per token).
-By shifting work from sequential generation to parallel verification, speculative decoding can speed up inference by 2-3x without any quality loss, because the accepted tokens are provably distributed according to the target model.
+By shifting work from sequential generation to parallel verification, speculative decoding can speed up inference substantially, often by about 2-3x on favorable workloads, without quality loss because the accepted tokens are provably distributed according to the target model.

 It works best when: the draft model is a good predictor of the target (high acceptance rate), the draft model is much faster than the target (at least 5-10x), and the task involves predictable tokens (code, structured output, formulaic text).